djplaner/canvas-collections/readme.md

 2. group Modules into "collections".

     Modules can be grouped into collections (e.g. content, assessment, resources, units etc.).
 A collections navigation bar will be inserted before the Card interface to select the collection to view.
 Only the cards and modules for the selected collection will be visible.

+{% note %}
+**Note:** The card interface is only the first alternate interface.
+Plans include enabling different types of interfaces (e.g. a table-based interface).
+{% endnote %}

 The long-term plan is that the canvas-collections "architecture" will allow for different interface designs.
 Not limited to cards and a navigation bar.